rainersu/color/README.md

 Features
 --------

-- Seamless conversion between dozens of color space(rgb, ryb, hsl, hsv, hwb, cmyk, yiq, yuv, xyz, luv, lab, lch, etc..) and CSS keywords.
+- Seamless conversion between dozens of color space(rgb, ryb, hsl, hsv, hwb, cmy, cmyk, yiq, yuv, xyz, xyy, luv, lab, lch, etc..) and CSS keywords.
 It caches conversions.
 - Color Instances have getters/setters for all channels(red, green, blue, hue, saturation, lightness, opacity, blackness, whiteness, etc..) in all supported colorspaces.
 - Many useful classes and methods: Gradient, Palette, tint, shade, tone, color blending and color scale, luminance and color difference calculator, scheme generator, etc.
 - So powerful but ridiculously tiny.
 It has no dependencies.
 The entire set of modules clocks in at ` 8kb ` minified and gzipped.
 - Lots more.
-Take a look at the docs.
+Take a look at the documentation immediately.

 Quick start
 -----------